 Ascorbic Acid and Heat

+Why are vegetarians at risk of iron deficiency?
 Vegetarians and vegans are prone to iron deficiency.
-Vegetarian diet contains just as much iron as non-vegetarian diet.
+A vegetarian diet contains just as much iron as a non-vegetarian diet.
 Though vegetarians consume as much iron as non-vegetarians, they are still at increased risk of iron deficiency.
 This is due to the fact that they consume non-heme iron which does not absorb as efficiently as heme iron.
-Which means, the bio-availability of non-heme iron is less compare to heme iron.
-Therefore, nutritionists recommend vegetarians to consume double the amount of iron than non-vegetarians to compensate for reduced absorption.
+This means the bio-availability of non-heme iron is less compare to heme iron.
+Therefore, nutritionists recommend vegetarians to consume double the amount of iron that non-vegetarians to compensate for reduced absorption.
 Vegetarians Can maximize their bioavailable iron from their diet by including citrus fruits rich in vitamin C (oranges, lemon, limes) and dark green leafy vegetables in their diet.
 They can do this by drinking citrus fruit juice while eating.